Missionary Medical Plan Giving

 On March 9, just 24 hours after surgery, Daryll was discharged from the hospital and began a successful recovery.
 Unfortunately, that same week, Rachel began feeling ill.
 At first, the doctor thought it was a mild kidney infection or even tonsillitis.
 By the end of the week and after two more trips to the doctor, it was determined that Rachel had typhus, which required a different course of antibiotics.

-We send our thanks to all those who have contributed to the Medical Plan, making it possible for us to keep our focus on our Lord's work rather than having to shift our attention to searching for additional funds to cover the unexpected expenses.
+We send our thanks to all those who have contributed to the Medical Plan, making it possible for us to keep our focus on our Lord's work rather than having to shift our attention to finding additional funds to cover unexpected expenses.

 — Daryll and Verna Stanton, Kenya